The Brabant village Oisterwijk and Operation Market Garden

 During the German offensive in the Ardennes the 326th fought as an entire unit and

-They where not only the first in but also the first to meet up with General Pattons
+only the first in but also the first to meet up with General Pattons tanks when they

 This monument in Normandy, France is dedicated to the Filthy Thirteen and was erected

-Filthy Thirteen was a demolish platoon as part of 506th Parachute Infantry Regiment,
+on June 6 2008.
+Filthy Thirteen was a demolish platoon as part of 506th Parachute

-101st Airborne Division with soldiers of the 326th AEB.
+Infantry Regiment, 101st Airborne Division with soldiers of the 326th AEB.
+This outfit

-This outfit was the elite part and the men where trained for complex assignments.
+was the elite part and the men were trained for complex assignments.
+In the night

-In the night of June 5-6 they where dropped above their drop zone, assigned to destroy
+of June 5/6 they were dropped above their drop zone, assigned to destroy the bridge

 The men of Baker company/326th Airborne Engineer Battalion/101st Airborne Division.

-The photo’s are from may 1944 and shot at Basildon Park, England.
+The photos are from May 1944 and shot at Basildon Park in England.
+These photo’s

 From left to right: